-While there are signs and symptoms of high estrogen for men and women, the only way to really know what your hormone levels are is to do a hormone test.
-There are several ways of doing this including blood tests, saliva tests, and urine tests.
+There are different signs and symptoms of high estrogen for men and women.
+The only way to really know what your hormone levels are is to do a hormone test.
+There are three types of hormone test: blood test, saliva test, and urine tests.

 Knowing how your body detoxifies estrogen helps guide the type of treatment that you do to lower your estrogen levels.

 So once you have tested your estrogen levels and you realize they are high - the next step is to improve the detoxification of estrogen.

 Estrogen is metabolized by the liver and cleared out of the body through the bowel.
 If this process is not working optimally it can lead to either high levels of potentially toxic estrogen or reabsorbing estrogen back into circulation.

 There are 3 pathways in which estrogen can be metabolized.
 They are the 2, 4 and 16 Hydroxy estrone pathways.

 The excess estrogen causes many health problems like hormone dysregulation in women and excess body fat in men, the real danger is that the estrogen metabolized through the 4 and 16 pathways increases the risk of cancer, especially breast, ovarian and prostate cancer.

 While a healthy gut can help to eliminate excess estrogens from the body, an unhealthy digestive tract which is fuelled by refined carbohydrates, processed foods, gluten, and alcohol can lead to leaky gut and an up-regulation of an enzyme called B-glucuronidase.

 B-glucuronidase breaks apart the bound estrogen that is getting excreted out of the body through the intestines making it easier to reabsorb into the body.